GuillaumeLam/PaCalC/README.md

 ## Re-use of Code

-To reuse the code for your personal usage, methods of `util_functions.py` are written to be dataset agnostic.
-The methods of `main.py` show the usage of the methods for the irregular walking surfaces dataset.
+To reuse the code for your personal usage, methods of `util_functions.py` are written to be dataset agnostic, this file/these methods can be copied over to any project.
+The methods of `main.py` show the usage of the PaCalC methods for the irregular walking surfaces dataset.

 The method `keras_base_model` will need modification based on your model type.